antimof/UxPlay/README.md

 (replace "2" by "4" to see much (much) more of what is happening inside GStreamer).
 Run "gst-inspect-1.0" to see which GStreamer plugins are installed on your system.

+Some extra GStreamer packages for special plugins may need to be installed (or reinstalled: a user using a Wayland display system as an alternative to X11 reported that after reinstalling Lubuntu 18.4, UxPlay would not  work until gstreamer1.0-x was installed, presumably for Wayland's X11-compatibility mode).
+Different distributions may break up GStreamer 1.x into packages in different ways; the packages listed above in the build instructions should bring in other required GStreamer packages as dependencies, but will not install all possible plugins.

 #  **Usage:**